- How is YCIS Qingdao unique? What makes YCIS Qingdao special?

-YCIS combines the best of Eastern and Western cultures by promoting fluency in two major world languages, creating a truly multicultural and bilingual learning environment, and by providing excellent role models through our Co-Teaching and Co-Principal models.
-The Yew Chung international curriculum and philosophy equips children not only to become well-rounded, but also transforms them into global-minded, competitive, appreciative, and caring global citizens.
+YCIS Qingdao is blazing new trails in international education by combining the best of Eastern and Western cultures, promoting fluency in two major languages, and creating a truly multicultural, bilingual learning environment.
+Our co-teachers and co-principal also provide valuable role models.
+The Yew Chung international curriculum cultivates well-rounded and caring global citizens.

-Our teachers are fully qualified and come from over 10 different countries.
-In most cases, our Western teachers are from countries/regions such as England, the United States, Australia, Canada, Ireland, New Zealand, and Scotland.
-We also have teachers from our host country of mainland China as part of our unique Co-Teaching programme.
+Our teachers are fully qualified in their fields and come from over 10 countries.
+Most of our Western teachers are recruited from England, the United States, Australia, Canada, Ireland, New Zealand, and Scotland and we also have local Chinese teachers as part of our unique co-teaching model.

-Both our Western and Chinese teachers are required to have undergraduate degrees and teaching certificates or degrees from their respective countries, as well as at least two years of teaching experience.
+Both Western and Chinese teachers are required to possess undergraduate degrees, teaching certificates or degrees from their respective countries, as well as at least two years of teaching experience.

-Early Childhood Education (K2–K4): our learning approach is fully bilingual and based on The Early Years Foundation Stage from England
+Early Childhood Education (K2–K4): fully bilingual learning approach based on The Early Years Foundation Stage from England

-Primary and Lower Secondary (Years 1–9): an internationalised version of the National Curriculum for England infused with Chinese language and culture lessons, violin instruction, and character education
+Primary and Lower Secondary (Years 1–9): an internationalised version of the National Curriculum for England infused with classes in Chinese, Chinese Culture, Violin, and Character Education.

 Secondary (Years 10–11): International General Certificate of Secondary Education (IGCSE)